dnigh/ScoobyRom/ScoobyRom/README.md

 (If you want to play with gnuplot yourself I also recommend installing documentation package like "gnuplot-doc" or similar in case doc is not already included).

-You should be able to run `gnuplot` (from terminal).
+You should be able to run command `gnuplot` (from a terminal).
 It may live in `/usr/bin/gnuplot` for example.
-Edit `ScoobyRom.exe.config` if necessary.
+Edit `ScoobyRom.exe.config` if necessary, see chapter 5.1 for more details.

 ##### Other Platforms